 It is important that the admission register is accurate and kept up to date.
 Schools should regularly encourage parents to inform them of any changes whenever they occur.
-This can assist the school and local authority when making enquiries to locate children missing education.
+This can assist the school and local authorities when making enquiries to locate children missing education.

-Children who appear with unexplained gifts or new possessions;
+- Children who appear with unexplained gifts or new possessions;

-Children who associate with other young people involved in exploitation;
+- Children who associate with other young people involved in exploitation;

-Children who have older boyfriends or girlfriends;
+- Children who have older boyfriends or girlfriends;

-Children who suffer from sexually transmitted infections or become pregnant;
+- Children who suffer from sexually transmitted infections or become pregnant;

-Children who suffer from changes in emotional well-being;
+- Children who suffer from changes in emotional well-being;

-Children who misuse drugs and alcohol;
+- Children who misuse drugs and alcohol;

-Children who go missing for periods of time or regularly come home late; and
+- Children who go missing for periods of time or regularly come home late; and

-Children who regularly miss school or education or do not take part in education.
+- Children who regularly miss school or education or do not take part in education.

 Child Criminal Exploitation